cogment/cogment-doc/docs/guide/tutorial/3-rewards.md

 :::tip

-Because of the asynchronous nature of what's happenning here, we need to start listening for the trial to end before starting it.
+Because of the asynchronous nature of what's happening here, we need to start listening for the trial to end before starting it.

 :::